 Where can I get updates regarding the ARRC and the IBOR transition process?

 The ARRC periodically publishes a newsletter providing key news updates relating to the LIBOR transition in the U.S. and other markets.
 The ARRC’s current and past newsletters can be found at https://www.newyorkfed.org/arrc/announcements.

-What is the current status of industry initiatives for fallback language supporting LIBOR transition for derivatives (non-cash products)?
+What is the current status of initiatives of the International Swaps and Derivatives Association for fallback language supporting LIBOR transition for derivatives (non-cash products)?

 How is the market reacting to SOFR?

 Since the initial publication of SOFR in April 2018, the total notional amount of SOFR-linked cash (loans, bonds, securitizations, consumer mortgages, etc.) and derivative products has continued to increase.
 See the ARRC’s current and past newsletters at https://www.newyorkfed.org/arrc/announcements for further information regarding market developments related to SOFR-linked products.

 Is MUFG actively working on the transition away from LIBOR?

 Yes.
 Even though LIBOR may continue to exist until December 31, 2021, planning has already begun to migrate away from LIBOR to one or more replacement rates.
 We are assessing impacts, managing the LIBOR transition and seeking to mitigate risks.
 Our clients will hear more from us as transition tools, methods and timing become clearer.